Pasqual Piñón

-Pasqual Piñón (1889–1929), known as The Two-Headed Mexican, was a performer with the Sells-Floto Circus in the early 1900s.
-A railroad worker from Texas, Piñón was discovered by a sideshow promoter whose attention had been caught by a large benign cyst or tumor at the top of Piñón's head.
+Pasqual Piñón (1889–1929), known as Pedro The Two-Headed Mexican, or Pascual Piñón, was a performer with the Sells-Floto Circus in the early 1900s.

+Piñón was born in 1889 and worked as a railroad worker in Texas.
+He was later discovered by a sideshow promoter whose attention had been caught by a large benign cyst or tumor at the top of his head.

 The promoter drafted Piñón into his freak show and had a fake face made of wax to place onto the growth, allowing the claim that Piñón had two heads.
 Some reports state that it was made of silver and surgically placed under the skin.
 After several years of touring, the circus manager paid to have the growth removed, and Piñón returned to Texas.

-While it is possible for a person to have two heads, the condition craniopagus parasiticus, a form of conjoined twins, sees one head upside-down on top of the other – Piñón's "second head" was oriented like his actual head.
+While it is possible for a person to have two heads, the condition craniopagus parasiticus, a form of conjoined twins, sees one head upside-down on top of the other.
+Piñón's second head was oriented like his actual head.